 Reflections on Princess Diana, Her Family, Prince Charles, The Queen and the People of the World’s Search for Humility

 When will we find the courage to create a different experience?
 Interestingly, humanity has had minimal opportunity to embrace an alternative style since the global take-over by organized religion, which was created exclusively by men.
-From there we entered the Age of Reason, again the exclusive purview of men; moving from Religious Patriarchy to Rational Patriarchy; the passion and energy associated with religion was supplanted with the cool, detached clarity of the rational, which has had a long run.
+From there we entered the Age of Reason, again the exclusive purview of men; moving from Religious and Mythological Patriarchy to Rational Patriarchy; the passion and energy associated with religion was supplanted with the cool, detached clarity of the rational, which has had a long run.
 Unfortunately, the lack of balance between the left- and right-brains has extracted a heavy toll – our ability to feel.

 It feels like we haven’t given ourselves the opportunity of seeing what might happen as we re-integrate the feminine back into the game, eventually leading to a more balanced relationship with the masculine.

 It’s important to stress that despite the collective suffering, we are in many ways a young species (if the earth is indeed 4.6 billion years old, then we have been here around 4 hours).
 We’ve been going through the birthing pains of the evolution of our species in the last few millennia.
 It’s been an arduous journey.
 Many of us are understandably medicating ourselves through the trauma.

 Each one of us is at once birthing the next level while also being born into it.
 Clearly, this hasn’t been one of those rare, “easy” births.
 I was present at my daughter’s birth.
 The pain that my wife endured, the genuine moments of loss of faith and confidence, and her courage to go way, way beyond where she ever imagined she could go was quite something.
 And here we are.